 The Anti-Money Laundering Act of 2020 ("AMLA"), which amends the BSA, was enacted in January 2021.
 The AMLA is intended to comprehensively reform and modernize U.S. bank secrecy and anti-money laundering laws.
 Among other things, it codifies a risk-based approach to anti-money laundering compliance for financial institutions; requires the U.S. Department of the Treasury to promulgate priorities for anti-money laundering and countering the financing of terrorism policy; requires the development of standards for testing technology and internal processes for BSA compliance; expands enforcement and investigation-related authority, including increasing available sanctions for certain BSA violations; and expands BSA whistleblower incentives and protections.
-In June 2021, FinCEN issued the priorities for anti-money laundering and countering the financing of terrorist financing of terrorist financing, fraud, transnational crime, drug trafficking, human trafficking and proliferation financing.
+In June 2021, FinCEN issued the priorities for anti-money laundering and countering the financing of terrorism policy required under AMLA.
+The priorities include: corruption, cybercrime, terrorist financing, fraud, transnational crime, drug trafficking, human trafficking and proliferation financing.
 M&T reviews and monitors its anti-money laundering compliance program to ensure it complies with the changes reflected in the AMLA and the regulations that implement it.